|

-Step 3: Read the booklet in its entirety and completely fill out the
+Step 3: Read the instructions and completely fill out the

 application.
 Send us the finished application, your original course completion